akanainc/automation/com.akana.ps.automation/README.md

     database.create=false
     # if database create and the database already exist, what should we do
     database.recreate=false
+    # Should the scripts run any needed dbscripts
+    database.run.dbscripts=true
     # Check the required schemas
     database.pm=true
     database.cm=true